 \section{Capture Script}

-For each participant in our dataset, we record 7 sequences in total.
-The first 6 consist of a predefined set of facial expressions, emotions, and sentences that we ask the subjects to perform and read out.
-In the 7th sequence, the participant is free to perform any facial expression for 20 seconds.
+For each participant of our dataset, we record 7 sequences in total.
+The first 6 consist of a predefined set of facial expressions, emotions and sentences that we ask the subjects to perform and read out.
+In the 7th sequence the participant is free to perform any facial expression for 20s.
 The instructions are given via a screen that is placed in front of the subject.
-In the following, we provide a list of the single components, which during the capture sessions are accompanied by images.
+In the following we provide a list of the single components, which during the capture sessions are accompanied with images.

-\begin{itemize} \item \textbf{Expressions-1}: \begin{itemize} \item Head rotation with mouth open and closed \item Eyes blink \item Eyes squint \item Eyebrows up / down \item Puffed Cheeks \item Mouth Vacuum \item Nose Wrinkle \item Lip bite \end{itemize} \item \textbf{Expressions-2} \begin{itemize} \item Grin (multiple variations) \item Jaw movement \item Lip licking \item Tongue \end{itemize} \item \textbf{Emotions} \begin{itemize} \item Shout \item Laugh \item Surprise \item Fear \item Angry \item Sad \item Disgust \item Happy \item Confusion \item Amazement \item Embarrassment \end{itemize} \item \textbf{Sentences-1} \begin{itemize} \item A cramp is no small danger on a swim. \item He said the same phrase thirty times. \item Pluck the bright rose without leaves. \item Two plus seven is less than ten. \item The glow deepened in the eyes of the sweet girl. \item By eating yogurt, you may live longer. \end{itemize} \item \textbf{Sentences-2} \begin{itemize} \item Bring your problems to the wise chief. \item Write a fond note to the friend you cherish. \item Clothes and lodging are free to new men. \item We frown when events take a bad turn. \item Port is a strong wine with a smoky taste. \item They had slapped their thighs. \end{itemize} \item \textbf{Sentences-3} \begin{itemize} \item She always jokes about too much garlic in his food. \item Why put such a high value on being top dog? \item All your wishful thinking won’t change that. \item Take charge of choosing her bridesmaids' gowns. \item Why buy oil when you always use mine? \end{itemize}
+\begin{itemize} \item \textbf{Expressions-1}: \begin{itemize} \item Head rotation with mouth open and closed \item Eyes blink \item Eyes squint \item Eyebrows up / down \item Puffed Cheeks \item Mouth Vacuum \item Nose Wrinkle \item Lip bite \end{itemize} \item \textbf{Expressions-2} \begin{itemize} \item Grin (multiple variations) \item Jaw movement \item Lip licking \item Tongue \end{itemize} \item \textbf{Emotions} \begin{itemize} \item Shout \item Laugh \item Surprise \item Fear \item Angry \item Sad \item Disgust \item Happy \item Confusion \item Amazement \item Embarrassment \end{itemize} \item \textbf{Sentences-1} \begin{itemize} \item A cramp is no small danger on a swim. \item He said the same phrase thirty times. \item Pluck the bright rose without leaves. \item Two plus seven is less than ten. \item The glow deepened in the eyes of the sweet girl. \item By eating yogurt you may live longer. \end{itemize} \item \textbf{Sentences-2} \begin{itemize} \item Bring your problems to the wise chief. \item Write a fond note to the friend you cherish. \item Clothes and lodging are free to new men. \item We frown when events take a bad turn. \item Port is a strong wine with a smoky taste. \item They had slapped their thighs. \end{itemize} \item \textbf{Sentences-3} \begin{itemize} \item She always jokes about too much garlic in his food. \item Why put such a high value on being top dog. \item All your wishful thinking won’t change that. \item Take charge of choosing her bridesmaids gowns. \item Why buy oil when you always use mine. \end{itemize}

 \end{itemize}